Abdulrahmanisk/student-performance/README.md

-﻿# International Students and Mental Health — SQL Data Analysis
+# International Students and Mental Health — SQL Data Analysis

 ### Overview
-This project explores the question:
-**Does studying in a different country affect a student's mental health?**
+This project investigates whether studying in a different country affects a student's mental health.

-Using survey data from a Japanese international university (2018), the analysis examines how factors such as social connectedness, acculturative stress, and length of stay relate to depression among international and domestic students.
+It uses survey data from a Japanese international university collected in 2018 to explore how the **length of stay** impacts depression, social connectedness, and acculturative stress among international students.
-The original study found that international students face a higher risk of mental health difficulties than the general population and that both social connectedness and acculturative stress are strong predictors of depression.

-This project reproduces and explores similar relationships using SQL queries on the provided dataset.
+The dataset was analyzed using **PostgreSQL** within DataCamp Workspace to reproduce insights similar to published academic findings on mental health and adaptation challenges among international students.

 ---